-Myasthenia gravis (MG) is a rare autoimmune disorder which involves skeletal muscle weakness.
-It is a progressive disorder which becomes worse with repeated use of the affected muscle.
+Myasthenia gravis (MG) is a rare autoimmune disorder that involves skeletal muscle weakness.
+It is a progressive disorder that becomes worse with repeated use of the affected muscle.
 The muscles which are most commonly affected include those involved in speaking, chewing, swallowing, eye and eyelid movement and facial expressions.
 Myasthenia gravis can spread to the other body parts within one or two years.
 In severe cases, MG can become life-threatening.

 The primary symptom of myasthenia gravis is the weakness of the skeletal muscles which are under one’s control.
 This weakness worsens with an increased use of the muscle.
 The symptoms of MG may vary from person to person and may include:

-Usually the symptoms get worse when the person is tired.
+Usually, the symptoms get worse when the person is tired.
 Consult the doctor if the above symptoms are long-lasting or if they become bothersome.

-Myasthenia gravis occurs when the immune system attack the body’s own healthy cells.
+Myasthenia gravis occurs when the immune system attacks the body’s own healthy cells.
 The antibodies attack the receptors on the muscles, thereby, reducing their number.
 Due to this reduction in the available receptors, the signals from the nerves are not properly received by the muscles, leading to their weakness.
-However, the exact cause of such autoimmune reaction is not clear so far.
+However, the exact cause of such an autoimmune reaction is not clear so far.